- Check out this video “Steve Pavlina on sex 3.0, threesome, 30 days projects and personal development“

 Stig, thank you very much for sharing, thank you.

 Stig Severinsen: Thank you.
 Thank you for your time, everyone.

 Olivier Roland: Maybe, we’ll do an episode 2, so… Anyway, if people want to get a bit deeper into this, you have a website called “Breatheology”.

 Stig Severinsen: Yeah, breatheology.com, where they can find me on the YouTube channel or they can just Google whatever they’ll probably find me, Guinness world record of 22 minutes or something like that.
 Or, maybe you throw a link on your blog or something, I’m sure…

 Olivier Roland: There is a link just under.

 Stig Severinsen: People are clever and Google is your friend and I’m sure they will find the way.
-But the most important thing is that, you actually take action and start to try this breathing, you know.
-Don’t feel like “Oh, it’s a little bit strange and I’m a guy and is this yoga”.
+But the most important thing is that you actually take action and start to try this breathing, you know.
+Don’t feel like “Oh, it’s a little bit strange and I’m a guy, and is this yoga”.

 Forget about all these objections, just try it.
-And you know, you’ll feel how great it is and especially if you’re in a stress situation it’s a wonderful weapon, secret weapon because you breathe 24 hours a day, you know, why not make the best of it?
+And you know, you’ll feel how great it is and especially if you’re in a stressful situation it’s a wonderful weapon, secret weapon because you breathe 24 hours a day, you know, why not make the best of it?
 It would be stupid, silly not to do it.

 So, just try it and feel this change.
 And then after a few days, you get into this good habit because it becomes a good habit.